bobbykain/cisco-ccnp/README.md

 Understanding and correctly implementing PBR is crucial for CCNP candidates, as it demonstrates an ability to optimize and customize network traffic flow beyond basic routing protocols.

-### 3.3 Wireless
+## 3.3 Wireless
-1. Describe Layer 1 concepts, such as RF power, RSSI, SNR, interference, noise, bands, channels, and wireless client devices capabilities
+**a.
+Describe Layer 1 concepts, such as RF power, RSSI, SNR, interference, noise, bands, channels, and wireless client devices capabilities**\
-2. Describe AP modes and antenna types
+**b.
+Describe AP modes and antenna types**\
-3. Describe access point discovery and join process (discovery algorithms, WLC selection process)
+**c.
+Describe access point discovery and join process (discovery algorithms, WLC selection process)**\
-4. Describe the main principles and use cases for Layer 2 and Layer 3 roaming
+**d.
+Describe the main principles and use cases for Layer 2 and Layer 3 roaming**\
-5. Troubleshoot WLAN configuration and wireless client connectivity issues using GUI only
+**e.
+Troubleshoot WLAN configuration and wireless client connectivity issues using GUI only**\
-6. Describe wireless segmentation with groups, profiles, and tags
+**f.
+Describe wireless segmentation with groups, profiles, and tags**

 Here is an overview of Layer 1 concepts in wireless networking, particularly relevant to the Cisco Certified Network Professional (CCNP) exam: